Learn about social media and digital safety for immigrants

 4. Be cautious with friend requests from strangers

 Immigrants may be targeted by unkind people on social media.
 Block anyone who posts threats.
 Do not respond to them.
-Learn more about what to do if someone is threatening you.
+Do not reply to hateful or racist accounts.
+They may try to scare you or share your personal information online.

 5. Limit location sharing

 Avoid posting your real-time location publicly, like when you check into a place.
 Sharing your location in real-time can let others know where you are and may put your safety at risk.
-Turn off location services.

 6. Avoid clicking suspicious links